ChinChangYang/OptimalKalmanFilter/Problem3/readme.txt

 	min max f(Kf, Sys)
 	Kf  Sys

-The results can be found in minmax_results_by_minmaxtcjadebin_20131016.mat.
+The results can be found in XXX.mat.

 ===========================================================================